-The Vercel for GitLab integration provides you with automatic deployments for each push to a project, automatic preview URLs for pushes to the default branch, and instant rollbacks for reverts.
+The Vercel for GitLab integration provides you with automatic deployments for each push to a project, automatic preview URLs for pushes to the Production Branch, and instant rollbacks for reverts.

 This guide will walk you through how to set up the Vercel for GitLab integration for your projects.